 - Products you will use for the project

-There will be times when a client might not be happy with the finished piece.
+Sometimes, a client might not be happy with the finished commissioned artwork.

-If you could not get the job done as explained in the contract, you might want to refund the client the down payment.
+If you cannot get the job done as explained in the contract, you might want to refund the client’s down payment.

-You will lose more than a down payment if your art business gets bad reviews.
+You will lose more than a down payment if your art business gets terrible reviews.

 On the other hand, if you were providing progress reviews and the client was happy with the progress but then changed their mind, you should retain the down payment and the rights to sell the final piece,

-This information should also be included in the contract, and verbally agreed.
+This information should also be included in the contract and verbally agreed upon.

 Wrapping Up The Commission Project